Quick overview

 If the situation does not call for immediate departure, alternatives other than termination may be considered.
 In some cases, the employee is reassigned, even if of his or her own volition, to another position or department.
 Another option available to a serving employee is part-time employment, should the termination be due, for example, only to a partial reorganisation.

-Who is protected by law from dismissal?
+Who is protected by law from termination?

 - Sickness – While you are on sick leave, you cannot be served with notice.
 This protection is to prevent instances where an employee’s illness puts their job in jeopardy.